rtesselli/project_euler/README.md

 # Project Euler solutions

-My solution to Project Euler problems.
+My solutions to Project Euler problems.

 ## How to use